whatwg/html/FAQ.md

 ### How do I specify the character encoding?

-Regardless of whether documents are delivered as text/html or with an XML media type, UTF-8 is the only conformant character encoding.
+Regardless of whether documents are delivered as `text/html` or with an XML media type, UTF-8 is the only conformant character encoding.

 For HTML, it is strongly recommended that you specify the encoding using the HTTP `Content-Type` header.
-If you are unable to [configure your server](http://www.w3.org/International/O-HTTP-charset) to send the correct headers, then you may use the `meta` element:
+If you are unable to [configure your server](http://www.w3.org/International/O-HTTP-charset) to send the correct headers, then you may use the `<meta>` element:

 ```html
 <meta charset="UTF-8">
 ```

-In addition the following restrictions apply:
+In addition, the following restrictions apply:

 * The character encoding name given must be the name of the character encoding used to serialize the file.
 * The character encoding declaration must be serialized without the use of character references or character escapes of any kind.
-* The `meta` element used for this purpose must occur within the first 512 bytes of the file.
-It is considered good practice for this to be the first child of the `head` element so that it is as close to the beginning of the file as possible.
+* The `<meta>` element used for this purpose must occur within the first 512 bytes of the file.
+It is considered good practice for this to be the first child of the `<head>` element so that it is as close to the beginning of the file as possible.

-Note that this `meta` element is different from HTML 4, though it is compatible with many browsers because of the way encoding detection has been implemented.
+Note that this `<meta>` element is different from HTML4, though it is compatible with many browsers because of the way encoding detection has been implemented.

 To ease transition from HTML4 to the current HTML specification, although the former is the recommended syntax, you may also use the following.
 (This does not apply to documents in the XML syntax):